 This section must be carefully read by each Participant.

 In consideration for being accepted for participation in the Emerald Coast Blue Marlin Classic at Sandestin® (the “Tournament”), the Participants hereby release, forever discharge, and agree to hold harmless the Tournament, Sandestin® Golf and Beach Resort, Sandestin Investments LLC, Baytowne Marina, Tournament Control™, Inc., and their respective officers, directors, employees, agents, volunteers, partners, members, and/or attorneys (collectively the “Releasees”) for any and all losses, claims, or demands of any kind or character whatsoever arising from the negligence or gross negligence of the Releasees or from any other cause connected with or occurring during the Tournament.
 The Participants expressly acknowledge that he/she has received, reviewed, and agrees to abide by the Tournament Rules and this Release.
 Furthermore, the Participants expressly acknowledge that activities relating to deep sea fishing are extremely dangerous and involve the risk of serious injury or death.
 Having so acknowledged, the Participants hereby assume full responsibility for the risk of bodily injury or death due to the negligence or gross negligence of the Releasees or any other cause connected with or occurring during the Tournament.

-All disputes, protests, claims, differences or controversies relating to any aspect of the Tournament, including, without limitation, Tournament Rules, must be submitted to the Rules Committee no later than thirty (30) minutes following the close of the Weigh Station or are deemed waived.
+Disputes, protests, claims, differences or controversies relating to any aspect of the Tournament including without limitation Tournament Rules must be submitted to the Rules Committee no later than thirty (30) minutes following the close of the Weigh Station or are deemed waived.
 All such disputes must be presented in writing along with a non-refundable fee of $500 cash.
 All such disputes shall be decided by the Rules Committee and shall be final and binding upon all parties.